MiriamPapp/photo-forum/docs/awssetup.md

 [this page](https://aws.amazon.com/s3/pricing/?nc1=h_ls) for more information and look for the `S3 Standard Storage`, `Request pricing S3 Standard` and `Data Transfer pricing` information.
-I couldn't find a simple region list for the `Amazon S3` service which we will use but to look up the region identifiers have a look at the [endpoint list](https://docs.aws.amazon.com/general/latest/gr/rande.html) and compare the region names with the ones from the prices page.
+I couldn't find a simple region list for the `Amazon S3` service but to look up the region identifiers have a look at the [endpoint list](https://docs.aws.amazon.com/general/latest/gr/rande.html) and compare the region names with the ones from the prices page.